Vili Alaalatoa: Career

 Alaalatoa debuted for Western Samoa in the test match against Ireland at Lansdowne Road in 1988.
 He was a member of the Western Samoan team during the 1991 Rugby World Cup.
 His last international for Western Samoa was a test against Fiji in 1992, at Suva.

 Personal life

-A fan of cricket, Vili is father of Michael Ala'alatoa, who plays for Leinster and Allan Alaalatoa, who plays for the Brumbies and Australia, who was named after Australia cricket captain Allan Border.
+A fan of cricket, Vili is father of Michael Alaalatoa, who plays for Leinster and Samoa, and Allan Alaalatoa, who plays for the Brumbies and Australia and who was named after Australia cricket captain Allan Border.

-Alaalatoa was Senior Prefect at Ashfield Boys High School (Australia) in 1982.
-His nickname was ‘shoebox’ because of the size of his feet.